SawyerHood/recoil-undo/README.md

 ## Usage

 Make sure that you include you put `RecoilUndoRoot` under `RecoilRoot`.
 From there you can use the `useUndo` hook that will return a callback that will undo the last state change.
+The library is written in typescript and ts support work out of the box.

 ```tsx
 import React from 'react';